 HOW IS WRONGFUL DEATH COMPENSATION DECIDED IN MN?

 When you meet with a MN wrongful death lawyer from our office, we will work with your family that has suffered this tragic loss, we will caringly guide you through your claim and the legal process.
-A lawyer will sit down with the family however many times and however long it takes to get a complete understanding of the loss the family has suffered because your child was killed in an accident.
+A lawyer will sit down with the family however many times and however long it takes to get a complete understanding of the loss the family has suffered because your child died in an accident.
 We will want to know your stories about the joys you have shared in the past and hoped to share in the future, and how you have supported each other through your sorrows or difficult times.
 Our attorneys will ask you for family videos and photographs, holiday and special occasion cards, gifts, etc. The best wrongful death attorneys in MN understand that this is a process that takes time.
 Patience and compassion are so important for a family going through this process.
 Our top lawyers have significant experience and understand the law when a child was killed in an accident in Minnesota, so we can make sure you and your family obtain the compensation you are entitled to for your loss.

 HOW TO PURSUE A WRONGFUL DEATH CASE IN MINNESOTA

 The statute of limitations for a wrongful death case in Minnesota is three years from the date of death, although earlier dates can apply in certain circumstances depending on how the accident happened.
 The first step is a court procedure to appoint one member of the family as a trustee, which our wrongful death lawyer will help you do.
 The trustee is then the named person in the lawsuit to represent the entire family.
 The trustee is generally not paid for this service and does not necessarily get extra compensation out of the settlement.
 Our MN wrongful death attorney will guide your family through this process.